-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network ☐Transportation services must be requested 3 business days prior to a routine scheduled appointment. □One companion is allowed per trip (companion must be at least 18 years old). □On some trips, you may have to share a ride with other transportation clients. ☐Trips are curb-to-curb service. □Wheelchair-accessible vans are available upon request.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network ☐Transportation services must be requested 3 business days prior to a routine scheduled appointment. □One companion is allowed per trip (companion must be at least 18 years old). □On some trips, you may have to share a ride with other transportation clients. ☐Trips are curb-to-curb service.
+Wheelchair-accessible vans are available upon request.
 Drivers do not have medical training.
 In case of emergency, call 911.
 This benefit does not cover transportation by: □Stretcher □Ambulance You can get more information by viewing the Vendor Information Sheet at MyUHCMedicare.com or by calling Customer Service to have a paper copy sent to you.
-Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed States.
-Please see Chapter 7 Section 1.1 for expense service if either you are temporarily reimbursement for worldwi •
+Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily \$0 copayment for each visit. \$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
+Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.